rosenpass/rosenpass-website/README.md

 ## Getting started with Nix

 ### Initialising
-One nix package manager is installed:
+Once nix package manager is installed:
 - clone the repo (if not already)
 - git submodule init (if not already)
 - git submodule update